wasimaftab/technical-questions/Jupyter/README.md

 4. Can you name any other similar examples?
 ```
 1. `%matplotlib inline` makes sure matplotlib plots are displayed inside the notebook.
-2. `%timeit` Measures the execution time of a single line of code.
+2. `%timeit` measures the execution time of a single line of code.
-3. `%%writefile` Writes the entire cell contents to a file, useful for saving scripts or text files directly from a notebook.
+3. `%%writefile` writes the entire cell contents to a file, useful for saving scripts or text files directly from a notebook.

 Other Jupyter Notebook magic commands are as follows:
 i) `%matplotlib notebook` This command enables interactive plots in Jupyter Notebook, instead of static images.